World Cup 2022: When is the opening ceremony and who is performing?

 WHEN WILL THE OPENING CEREMONY TAKE PLACE?

-- The opening ceremony of the World Cup will take place on Nov.
-20, ahead of the opening Group A match between hosts Qatar and Ecuador.
+- The opening ceremony of the World Cup will take place on Sunday, before the opening Group A match between hosts Qatar and Ecuador.

-- The original plan was for the opening ceremony to be held before Qatar's first game on Nov.
-21, which would have created the unusual situation of two games being held before it.
-The opening match was then brought forward by a day.
+- The original plan was for the opening ceremony to be held before Qatar's first game on Monday, which would have created the unusual situation of two games being held before it.
+Qatar's opening match was then brought forward by a day.

-- Ecuadorean President Guillermo Lasso said he will not attend his nation's high-profile opening match against Qatar, citing domestic unrest.

 WHERE WILL THE OPENING CEREMONY TAKE PLACE?

-- Named and designed after the tents used by nomads in the Gulf, the Al Bayt Stadium is the farthest venue from central Doha but also one of the biggest and has a retractable roof.
+- Named and designed after the tents used by nomads in the Gulf, the Al Bayt Stadium is the furthest venue from central Doha but also one of the biggest and it has a retractable roof.

 WHO WILL BE PERFORMING AT THE OPENING CEREMONY?

-- FIFA are yet to announce a full list of performers for the 2022 World Cup opening ceremony.

-- South Korea's BTS said Jungkook, one of seven members of the boy band, will perform at the ceremony.
+- South Korea's BTS said Jungkook, one of seven members of the boy band, would perform a track titled "Dreamers" at the ceremony.

-- Other names reported to be involved in the opening ceremony include Colombian pop star Shakira, who sang the 2010 World Cup's official song, the Black Eyed Peas, Robbie Williams and Nora Fatehi, according to The Telegraph.
+- Qatari singers Fahad Al-Kubaisi and Dana will also perform at the opening ceremony.

+- FIFA said the ceremony "will include tributes to the 32 competing teams, previous FIFA World Cup hosts and event volunteers."

-- British singer Dua Lipa denied a report that she was set to perform at the ceremony.
+- British singer Dua Lipa denied a report that she was set to perform, while Spanish media reports said Colombian pop star Shakira would also not perform.

-- Singer Rod Stewart told The Times he had turned down an offer of "over $1 million" to perform in Qatar.
+- Singer Rod Stewart told the Times he had previously turned down an offer of "over $1 million" to perform in Qatar.

 - The 2018 World Cup in Russia kicked off with a ceremony in Moscow headlined by British pop star Williams and Russian soprano Aida Garifullina.

-- Russian President Vladimir Putin and FIFA President Gianni Infantino gave speeches at the opening ceremony.
+- Russian President Vladimir Putin and FIFA President Gianni Infantino gave speeches at that opening ceremony.